Facial Serum Vs. Facial Moisturizer – What Is The Difference?

 Can You Use Serums And Moisturizers Together?

 Yes.
+They have different purposes.
 Your skin needs both serum and moisturizer to remain soft, supple, and youthful and look and feel its best.
 However, make sure that you choose these skin care products as per your skin type and need.
 The trick is to learn how to layer them properly to achieve nourished, hydrated, smooth, and blemish-free skin.

 A general rule of layering skin care products is to apply the thinnest products first, followed by the thicker ones.
 Serums are meant to be delivered deep into the skin and should be applied first, followed by a moisturizer that forms a protective barrier on the skin, locking the serum’s nutrients.
 Follow these steps to get the maximum benefit out of your serum and moisturizer.